sejori/peko/README.md

 This paradigm is often referred to as "serverless" or "edge computing" on cloud platforms, which offer code execution on shared server hardware.
 This is [much more resource efficient](https://developer.ibm.com/blogs/the-future-is-serverless/) than traditional server provisioning.

 Because our stateless apps cold-start it is important to keep their codebases small.
-The preact demo app only imports Peko and Preact as external dependencies and is very fast as a result - [https://peko.deno.dev](https://peko.deno.dev)!
+The react demo app only imports Peko and React as external dependencies and is very fast as a result - [https://peko.deno.dev](https://peko.deno.dev)!

 <strong>Note:</strong> In reality a single app instance will serve multiple requests, we just can't guarantee it.
 This is why caching is still an effective optimization strategy but in-memory user sessions are not an effective authentication strategy.

 <h2 id="cool">Motivations</h2>

 The modern JavaScript edge rocks because the client-server gap practically disappears.
 We can share modules across the client and cloud.
-If we want TS source we can [emit](https://github.com/denoland/deno_emit) JS.
 This eliminates much of the bloat in traditional JS server-side systems, increasing project simplicity while making our software faster and more efficient.

-This is made possible by engines such as Deno that are built to the [ECMAScript](https://tc39.es/) specification</a> (support for URL module imports is the secret sauce).
-UI libraries like [Preact](https://github.com/preactjs/preact) combined with [htm](https://github.com/developit/htm) offer lightning fast client-side hydration with a browser-friendly markup syntax.
-Deno also has native TypeScript support, a rich runtime API and loads of community tools for your back-end needs.
+This is made possible by engines such as Deno and Bun that are built to the [ECMAScript](https://tc39.es/) specification</a> (support for URL module imports is the secret sauce).

 If you are interested in contributing please submit a PR or get in contact ^^